optsuite/optlib/README.md

 # optlib
-We are the team of Professor Wen Zaiwen from the Beijing International Center for Mathmatical Research (BICMR).
+We are a team of undergraduate and graduate students at the Beijing International Center for Mathematical Research (BICMR) of Peking University, under the supervision of Professor Zaiwen Wen.

-We aim to formalize theorems from convex analysis and convex optimization in Lean4.
-Related topics include but are not limited to the definition and properties of convex functions, optimality conditions, convergence of various algorithms.
+We aim to formalize the broad area of mathematical programming including convex analysis, convex optimization, nonlinear programming, integer programming and etc in Lean4.
+Related topics include but are not limited to the definition and properties of convex and nonconvex functions, optimality conditions, convergence of various algorithms.

-More topics related to computational mathematics will be included in the future.
+More topics related to computational mathematics such as numerical linear algebra and numerical analysis will be included in the future.

 # What we have done

 ## Analysis
-- Basic.lean (This has been merged into mathlib)(https://github.com/leanprover-community/mathlib4/blob/master/Mathlib/Analysis/Calculus/Gradient/Basic.lean)
+- Basic.lean (This has been merged into mathlib) (see https://github.com/leanprover-community/mathlib4/blob/master/Mathlib/Analysis/Calculus/Gradient/Basic.lean)
-- Calculation.lean: In this file, we prove the properties of the gradient of a function, including the chain rule, the product rule.
+- Calculation.lean: the properties of the gradient of a function, including the chain rule, the product rule.
-- Gradient_div.lean: In this file, we prove the quotient rule of the gradient.
+- Gradient_div.lean: the quotient rule of the gradient.
-- Taylor.lean: In this file, we prove the local expansion of a differentiable function.
+- Taylor.lean: the local expansion of a differentiable function.

 ## Function
 - ClosedFunction.lean